BryanSambada/BryanSambada/README.md

 - 🌱 I’m currently learning Business Statistics and Financial Econometrics at Monash University Australia
 - 📫 How to reach me: Just message me on Linkedin !
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I was aiming to be a computer scientist, but couldn't stand the math :D
+- ⚡ Fun fact: I can't ride a bike :D

 <!---
 BryanSambada/BryanSambada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.